 Craven District Council Councillors who were also North Yorkshire County Councillors are as follows; Cllr Barret, Cllr Heseltine, Cllr Ireton, Cllr Mulligan, Cllr Solloway and Cllr Welch.
-In the year Craven District Council received of £1.15m in income and had £547k of expenditure relating to North Yorkshire County Council.
+In the year Craven District Council received of £1.081m in income and had £645.5k of expenditure relating to North Yorkshire County Council.

-Cllr Dawson, Cllr Harbron, Cllr Heseltine, Cllr Jacquin, Cllr Madely and Cllr Whitaker are all members of Skipton Town Council.
-Transactions relating to Skipton Town Council were £55k in income and expenditure of £487k of which £485k related to parish precept payments.
+Cllr Heseltine, Cllr Jacquin, Cllr Madeley, Cllr Barrett and Cllr Solloway are all members of Skipton Town Council.
+Transactions relating to Skipton Town Council were £33k in income and expenditure of £501k of which £500k related to parish precept payments.

-Cllr Brown is a Governor at Craven College from which we received income of £5k and had expenditure of £3k.
-Craven Council gave the college a loan £400K in 2017/19, of which £301K remains outstanding.
+Cllr Brown is a Governor at Craven College from which we received income of £6k and had expenditure of £3k.
+Craven Council gave the college a loan £400k in 2017/18, of which £199k remains outstanding.

 Cllr Lis is a director of the Yorkshire Dales National Park Authority (YDNPA), the Yorkshire Millennium Trust and National Parks UK LTD. Cllrs Foster & Cllr Heseltine both also have an interest in YDNPA.
-Transactions relating to the YDNPA were £7.5k in income and £4k in expenditure.
+Transactions relating to the YDNPA were £34k in income and £9k in expenditure.

-Cllr Foster is a member of the Local Government North Yorkshire & York with which the Council had expenditure of £1K, and also a member of the District Councils Network with which the concil had expenditure of 1K.
+Cllr Foster is a member of the Yorkshire & Humber Local Authorities Employers Association with which the Council had expenditure of £1k, and also a member of the District Councils Network with which the council incurred expenditure of £1k.

-Cllr Brown, Cllr Mason, Cllr Shuttleworth and Cllr Sutcliffe are all board members of Airedale Drainage Board with which Craven Council had expenditure of £6k .
+Cllr Brown, Cllr Morrell, Cllr Shuttleworth and Cllr Sutcliffe are all board members of Airedale Drainage Board with which Craven Council had expenditure of £6k.